SpaceManiac/HamSandwich/docs/libcurl/opts/CURLOPT_PROXY_CAINFO.md

 This option is by default set to the system path where libcurl's CA certificate bundle is assumed to be stored, as established at build time.

-(iOS and macOS only) If curl is built against Secure Transport, then this option is supported for backward compatibility with other SSL engines, but it should not be set.
-If the option is not set, then curl uses the certificates in the system and user Keychain to verify the peer, which is the preferred method of verifying the peer's certificate chain.

 The application does not have to keep the string around after setting this option.